Grenddy Perozo

-Grenddy Adrián Perozo Rincón (born 28 February 1986), is a Venezuelan international footballer who currently plays for Monagas.
+Grenddy Adrián Perozo Rincón (born 28 February 1986) is a Venezuelan football manager and former player who played as a centre back.
+He is the current assistant manager of Colombian club Junior.

 International career

 A tough tackling, no nonsense central defender, who can also play as a defensive midfielder, Perozo is a current regular member of the Venezuelan full national team with 44 caps and has scored 2 goals.